| Name | Profile |

 Clague, William Edward |

-Private 291, 16th Battalion, Royal Warwickshire Regiment.
-Killed in action at Albert, France Thursday, 27th July 1916 aged 21.
-Born Newport Pagnell, Buckinghamshire, enlisted in Birmingham in September 1914.
-Resident of Newport Pagnell.
-Son of Annie E. Clague, of 34, Rothersthorpe Road., Far Cotton, Northampton, and the late William Clague.
-Commemorated Thiepval Memorial Pier and Face 9A, 9B & 10B. |
+Private 291, 16 th Battalion (3 rd Birmingham), Royal Warwickshire Regiment.
+Killed in action during the Battle of the Somme, Thursday 27 th July 1916 around Longueval/Delville Wood, France, aged 21.
+Born Newport Pagnell, Buckinghamshire, enlisted Birmingham and he was a resident of Newport Pagnell at that time.
+Son of Annie E. Clague, of 34, Rothersthorpe Road, Far Cotton, Northampton, and the late William Clague.

 Cockerill, David Alfred |